Comments Off on What Does a Dental Cleaning Entail?

 Parents can help their child to brush their teeth once in the morning and once before bed time and to floss once daily.
 It is important to help your child maintain a healthy diet as well.
 Avoiding sugary foods and drinks is helpful in the prevention of tooth decay (soda, juice, sweets, etc).

-We are “in-network” with Delta Dental PPO, Delta Dental Premier, Cigna PPO, and Healthpartners, however we accept all insurance plans.
+We are “in-network” with Delta Dental Premier, Cigna PPO, and Healthpartners, however we accept most insurance plans.
 Some insurance plans require that patients see providers who are in their network, so it is important to familiarize yourself with your insurance plan to ensure you receive coverage at the dental office you choose.